Nairobi Nairobi County, Kenya Travel Guide

 Protecting your health starts with proper vaccinations.
 Consult a travel medical professional well before your trip.

-Vaccination is mandatory if arriving from risk country, broadly recommended for all.
-Obtain at least 10 days before travel.
+Vaccination is mandatory if arriving from a country that poses a risk, broadly recommended for all.
+Obtain at least A ten-day period before travel.

 Generally recommended for Nairobi and surroundings.
 Discuss options with your doctor.